D'Andre Swift Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 Recent Performances

-- In his Week 8 outing against the Eagles, Swift carried the ball 12 times for 27 yards.
+- In Week 8 against the Eagles, Swift picked up 27 yards on 12 carries.

-- In his last three games, Swift has racked up 38 carries for 99 yards (33.0 per game) and one touchdown.
+- In his last three games, Swift has piled up 99 rushing yards (33.0 per game) on 38 carries with one touchdown.

 Swift's Detroit Teammates